 The park is named after a famous bandit named Tiburcio Vasquez, who evaded law enforcement by hiding in the caves in this area.
 Looking at the surroundings, it is easy to see how someone could disappear in these rocks.
 Like Juaquin Murietta, Vasquez sent stolen money to Mexico, where he was considered to be a Robin Hood-like figure.
 Eventually, the law won.
 Vasquez was shot and wounded while hiding in this area.
 Two sheriff’s posies ensnared his gang and a shootout ensued.
 When it was all over Vasquez had escaped once more.
 Apparently, he could not hide as well outside the rocks that now bear his name because he was later captured near Cahuenga Pass, put to trial in San Jose, and hanged.

-The Foot Trail takes you up and over the sandstone formations at the top of Vasquez Rocks.
-Not only do you get up close to some interesting outcroppings, but you will also get panoramic overviews of the surroundings.
+The Foot Trail goes up and over the sandstone formations at the top of Vasquez Rocks.
+Get up close to interesting outcroppings and take in panoramic overviews of the surroundings.

 The Foot Trail ends at the dirt road between the visitor center and the Famous Rocks.
 Turn left to hike 0.05 miles back to the original parking area to complete the 3.4-mile loop (5.3 miles if you ventured down to the tunnel).
-Of course, you probably won’t be ready to leave the park until you’ve climbed around on the Famous Rocks.
+You may not be ready to leave the park until you’ve climbed around on the Famous Rocks.
 To cap things off, turn right at the end of the Foot Trail and follow the dirt road along the north side of the sharp rock rising 150 feet.

 Vasquez Rocks Natural Area Park is open from sunrise to sunset and dogs are welcome.
 The visitor center is closed on Mondays and open Tuesday through Sunday from 8 a.m. to 4 p.m.
 No fee or permit is required to hike in Vasquez Rocks Natural Area Park, so get out and enjoy!